 Planning a trip to East Tennessee?
 Carve out a few days in your itinerary to discover all the best things to do in Gatlinburg, TN.
-Known for its natural beauty, outdoor adventures, and the Smoky Mountains, Gatlinburg is a must-see U.S. travel destination.
+Known for its natural beauty and outdoor adventures, the Gateway to the Smoky Mountains is a must-see U.S. travel destination.

 Visiting the top tourist attractions in Gatlinburg, you can soar to new heights at the Gatlinburg Space Needle.
-You’ll find adrenaline-pumping family fun at Anakeesta or Ober Gatlinburg.
-Or you can sip authentic Tennessee moonshine at the famed Ole Smoky Moonshine Distillery.
-There are also plenty of golf courses, gem mining, and hiking.
+Find adrenaline-pumping family fun at Anakeesta or Ober Gatlinburg.
+Or sip authentic Tennessee moonshine at the famed Ole Smoky Moonshine Distillery.
+There are also plenty of golf courses, gem mining, and hiking trails.
 With so many options, Gatlinburg is a perfect city for the entire family.

-Not sure what to do in Gatlinburg, TN?
-Start planning your trip with this complete guide to the best places to visit in Gatlinburg.
+Not sure what to do on your vacation?
+Start planning your ultimate trip with this complete guide to the best places to visit in Gatlinburg, TN!

 Best places to visit in Gatlinburg, TN

 Looking for the best view in Gatlinburg?
 The Gatlinburg Space Needle has a 360-degree view of the entire city and the Smoky Mountains.
 Featuring a glass elevator to take you all the way to the top, the tower is one of the best places to go in Gatlinburg.

 The observation deck at the top gives you space to walk around and take in the scenery.
 With its proximity to the mountains, the Gatlinburg Space Needle delivers beautiful panoramic views.
 Its nature is especially stunning in the fall and summer months.

 Free viewfinders are also on the deck of the Gatlinburg Space Needle, giving you an easy way to enjoy amazing views of the scenery.
 Before heading back down, check out the Higher Learning exhibits and the arcade games.